Australian asthmatics are overusing reliever medication, according to new research that strongly suggests many are failing to manage their condition.

-More than two million Australians have asthma, a chronic lung condition that inflames and narrows the airways, causing wheezing, shortness of breath, chest tightness and coughing.
-The causes are still not well understood, but in patients with asthma, the triggers for symptoms are known to include viral infections, exercise, and exposure to allergens and irritants.
-Preventer inhalers markedly reduce the risk and symptoms of asthma if they are taken regularly, but many patients fail to use them regularly, instead relying on a quick-relief inhaler that doesn’t treat the asthma itself, the ambulance-at-the-bottom-of-the-cliff solution.
+Two million Australians - about one in ten - have asthma, a chronic lung condition that inflames and narrows the airways, causing wheezing, shortness of breath, chest tightness and coughing.
+The causes are still not well understood, but triggers are known to include viral infections, exercise, and exposure to allergens and irritants.

 Adherence to medications is poor, with many patients failing to use their preventer inhalers regularly, instead relying on reliever medication, the “ambulance-at-the-bottom-of-the-cliff” solution.
 Global asthma experts recently moved to officially condemn reliever-only use as a practice associated with high risk.

 Australia is one of the few countries to make asthma relievers available through pharmacies without a prescription, which provides us with a unique opportunity to understand how patients truly use their relievers, with more than 60 per cent of people getting the medication this way.
 Researchers from the Woolcock and University of Sydney investigated the real-life purchase of short-acting beta agonists (SABA) in NSW pharmacies.
 The team examined questionnaires completed by 412 people buying SABA over the counter.
 Results showed 70 per cent of participants reported so-called “overuse” of SABA, that is more than the recommended maximum of twice a week within the last four weeks.